40th Armored Division (United States)

 The 40th Armored Division was a division of the United States Army National Guard from July 1954 until 1967.

 History

-After its return from the Korean War, the 40th Infantry Division was reorganized on 1 July 1954 as the 40th Armored Division.
+After its return from the Korean War, the 40th Infantry Division was reorganized on 1 July 1954 as the 40th Armored Division, along with elements of the 111th Armored Cavalry Regiment.

 In August 1965 the division was deployed to help suppress the Watts riots.

 On 1 December 1967, a major reorganization of the National Guard reduced the Guard to eight combat divisions, with the 40th Armored Division as one of the units designated for inactivation.
 On 29 January 1968, the Division was eliminated and the 40th Infantry Brigade and 40th Armored Brigade were organized.

-1956 order of battle
+1954-1959 order of battle

+Also can be referred to as the Pre-Pentomic structure of the 40th Armored Division.